Capital Program Highlights

 NEW AND ONGOING STATE AND COUNTY PROJECTS

-The State provided $280.0 million for school construction projects in its FY18 budget, of which approximately $59.194 million was allocated to Montgomery County for school construction and renovation.
+The State allocated $392.2 million for school construction projects in its FY26 budget.
+Of this amount, $48.2 million was allocated to Montgomery County Public Schools (MCPS) for school construction and renovation.
 The support given by the State has been critical to the County's efforts to meet the program and facility needs of its students and communities by providing new and modernized schools.
-As part of the $59.194 million in State Aid, the County received $11.8 million in State Aid for local school systems with significant enrollment growth or relocatable classrooms in FY18 due to passage in April 2015 by the Maryland General Assembly of the Capital Grant Program for Local School Systems with Significant Enrollment Growth or Relocatable Classrooms.
+As part of the $48.2 million in FY26 State aid, MCPS received $37.6 million in traditional State aid and $10.6 million in State aid for local schools with significant enrollment growth or relocatable classrooms.

-The Executive will vigorously pursue all forms of State Aid and urges the Board, the Council, the County Delegation, and the community to request that the State fully fund the County's State Aid request.
+The County Executive will vigorously pursue all forms of State aid and will work with the County's State Delegation, the County Council, the Board of Education, the Superintendent, and the community to request that the State fully fund the FY27 MCPS State aid request in a manner that enables the County to maximize access to State funds.

 Montgomery College

 The State of Maryland provides funding for the construction and renovation of State community colleges.
-The Executive's recommended CIP for the College includes State Aid of $68.7 million for FY19-24, or approximately 24.4 percent of total program costs.
+The County Executive's recommended CIP for Montgomery College includes State aid of $162.7 million for FY27-32, or approximately 36.5 percent of total program costs.
+This includes $45.6 million in State aid for the Rockville Theatre Arts Center, which is recommended for deferral beyond the six-year period for affordability.
+If this project is deferred by the Council as proposed by the Executive, State aid funding will be adjusted.
 The College's plan for County and State funds includes constructing new buildings, renovating existing facilities, improving physical infrastructure, and maintaining the information technology network.
-Program highlights include a new project to renovate the libraries on each campus, the Takoma Park/Silver Spring Math & Science Center, Rockville and Germantown Student Centers, and the Germantown Science & Applied Studies Phase 1 Renovation.
+Program highlights include the establishment of a fourth campus in East County, construction of the Germantown Student Affairs Building renovation and addition, construction of the Germantown Student Services Center, and the renovation of the Rockville library.
+The State's FY26-FY30 Capital Improvement Program has programmed the Community College Facilities Grant program at $80 million for FY27.
+The County Executive urges the College to continue pursuing State funding for all projects that meet the guidelines for funding from the Maryland Higher Education Commission.
 For additional information on these programs, see the Montgomery College section of the CIP.

 Maryland-National Capital Park and Planning Commission

-State funds include State Program Open Space (POS) funds, State bonds, and other State Aid.
+State funds include State Program Open Space (POS) funds, State bonds, and other State aid.
 POS funds are for acquisition of parkland and development of new parks.
 POS funds can be used to cover 100 percent of acquisition costs and 75 percent of development costs.
 Development projects require matching local funds.
-The County Executive is recommending $49.773 million in POS funding, a significant increase over the Amended FY17-22 CIP to reflect statutory changes restricting the State's use of this funding source for other purposes and the State's updated revenue forecasts.
-The FY19-24 Recommended CIP also includes $175,000 in State Aid.
+The County Executive is recommending $27.45 million in POS funding.

 Revenue Authority

-The County Executive's FY19-24 Recommended CIP includes $250,000 in State Aid for two new Montgomery County Airpark land acquisitions projects to support the Airport Layout Plan (ALP).
+The County Executive's FY27-32 Recommended CIP includes $283,000 in State aid for the Montgomery County Airpark land acquisition and the Montgomery County Airpark North End Hangar projects.

 State Road Program

-In addition to the County roads, transit, bridges, sidewalks, traffic improvements, and public works programs included in the County CIP, the State's Consolidated Transportation Program (CTP) represents a significant investment in improving and maintaining the roadway network in Montgomery County.
-The State's Draft Consolidated Transportation Program is released each October.
-Final action on the Statewide CTP is taken by the Maryland Department of Transportation.
+In addition to the County roads, transit, bridges, sidewalks, traffic improvements, and other transportation programs included in the County CIP, the State's Consolidated Transportation Program (CTP) represents a significant investment in improving and maintaining the roadway network in Montgomery County.
+The State's draft CTP is developed by the Maryland Department of Transportation (MDOT) and released each October.
+Following a period of public review and outreach, the CTP is finalized by MDOT and submitted to the Maryland General Assembly in January, with final approval by the General Assembly occurring in the spring.

 Transit